-There are over 7 billion IoT devices out in the world today, and they present a tempting target for cybercriminals.
+There are over 7 billion IoT devices globally, and they present a tempting target for cybercriminals.
 If your home is wired, you need to protect it, and this article will explain how.

 There's not yet any global organization to define IoT device security standards.
 There's relatively little regulation applied to IoT devices; the authorities are concerned that your fridge is electrically safe and energy-efficient, but they haven't gotten around to worrying about whether it's doing a good job of protecting your privacy.